Why the Gym Feels So Intimidating (And How I Got Over It)

 Finding My Corner

-When I first started, I didn’t know what to do, so I found my corner.
-Literally.
-It was this small space by the StairMasters.
-Not even a real workout spot.
-Just enough room for a mat and a few free weights.
+It was this small corner by the StairMasters.
+Not even a real workout area.
+Just enough space for a mat and a couple dumbbells.

 “It was not a spot to workout.
 It was really barely big enough to fit one mat and a couple of the free weights I brought over.
 But it was a start for me.”